PDrifting/CBookDraft/book.markdown

 |130|EOWNERDEAD|Owner died|
 |131|ENOTRECOVERABLE|State not recoverable|

-On non-windows you can also use this little program to figure out what your operating system might be using for error numbers and their associated meanings.
+On non-windows, you can also use this little program to figure out what your operating system might be using for error numbers and their associated meanings.

 ```C
 #include <stdio.h>